ClearBlade/ClearBlade-Python-SDK/README.md

 > Definition: `System.Messaging(user, port=1883, keepalive=30, url="")`
 > Returns: MQTT Messaging object.

 There are a slew of callback functions you may assign.
 Typically, you want to set these callbacks before you connect to the broker.
-This is a list of the function names and their expected parameters:
+This is a list of the function names and their expected parameters.
+For more information about the individual callbacks, see the [paho-mqtt](https://github.com/eclipse/paho.mqtt.python#callbacks) documentation.
 - `on_connect(client, userdata, flags, rc)`
 - `on_disconnect(client, userdata, rc)`
 - `on_subscribe(client, userdata, mid, granted_qos)`